zinsy23/subtitle-gap-remover/README.md

 # Subtitle Gap Remover

 A Python script that processes SRT subtitle files to remove gaps between subtitle entries, ensuring seamless viewing experience.
+I find it very annoying when subtitle text has gaps in between snippets.
+Sometimes, text disappears unnecessarily quickly and I can't read all of it.
+During the gaps, there is no text anymore, but I could be reading the text at a more comfortable pace if it stayed on the screen with no gaps to begin with.
+This script quickly removes the gaps and solves that issue.

 ## Prerequisites